Last updated: 11 March 2026

 • 433 new, high-quality homes prioritised for local people, with 50 per cent affordable by habitable room.
 Eleven per cent of these homes will be wheelchair adaptable homes

-• High-quality new public realm including the Queen Elizabeth II Commemorative Garden behind the Town Hall along with improvements to the War Memorial to provide a better space for memorial events
+• New high-quality public spaces including the Queen Elizabeth II Memorial Garden behind the Town Hall

 • A Sustainable Urban Drainage Wetlands on the western edge of Chestnuts Field, improving biodiversity and providing ecological benefits